dhis2/training-docs/content/tracker_config/tg_programrules.md

 ![](Images/pr/image12.png)

-### STOP - Have the participant’s perform Exercise 1 in the learner’s guide
+#### STOP - Have the participant’s perform Exercise 1 in the learner’s guide

-## Rule 2 - Create a program rule to hide parity if gravidity is 1 or blank using the ANC program.
-Instruct the participants to make the rule along with you.
+## **Rule 2 -** Create a program rule to hide pregnant if Age is less than 18 and Gender is Male using the TB Program

-**Gravidity** is defined as the number of times that a woman has been pregnant.

-**Parity** is defined as the number of times that she has given birth to a fetus with a gestational age of 24 weeks or more, regardless of whether the child was born alive or was stillborn.

 **Access the Programs rules from Maintenance App ⇒ Program**